naveedausaf/flowmazondotnet/README.md

 **Deployment Diagram for Production is given below**.

-Application code runs on the green nodes in application infrastructure and these may be seen as a rough Architecture Diagram of the solution.
+Application code runs on application infrastructure nodes shown in **GREEN**.
+These may be seen as a rough Architecture Diagram of the solution.

 ![alt text](image.png)